AishwaryaBhanage/AMS560_FinalProject-ForgingInsightFromNoise-RAG/README.md

-# PubMed Semantic Search System 🔍
+# Forging Insight From Noise 🔍

 A powerful AI-driven semantic search engine for finding relevant medical research papers from PubMed database.
 Instead of simple keyword matching, this system understands the **meaning** behind your queries and returns the most relevant scientific papers with AI-generated summaries.